csaq5507/UIBK-703602-Compiler-Construction/slides/intro_slides.md

 <https://git.io/vNthX>

-## One More Thing
+## Switching Groups

+**Last Chance Today**

-IRC Channel:
+## IRC Channel

 - Server:  chat.freenode.net
 - Channel: ##uibk-compilerconstruction

-Link to webchat in mail I wrote.
+Find the link to the webchat in the mail I wrote.

 # Any Questions?

 ## Then

-1. build your team now
+1. build your team now\
+   (consider switching groups)
 2. read through the course material
     - <https://git.io/vNthX>
     - README
-4. come to me, so I can note down the members
+3. come to me, so I can note down the members
-5. I'll stay here for questions
+4. I'll stay here for questions